ThomasSchnapka/quaro/README.md

 # Quaro Quadruped Robots
 Planning- and control-software for Quadrupedal Robots.

+The software ensures a safe and stable walking gait.
+However, there are some issues with the robot's body like weak servos and mechanics.
+That's why a new bigger version is currently under development, that hopefully can exhaust all possibilities.

 ![sideview](https://raw.githubusercontent.com/ThomasSchnapka/quaro/master/doc/sideview.jpeg)